Justice Dept.: ‘Poor judgment’ used in Epstein plea deal

 Epstein was later charged by federal prosecutors in Manhattan for nearly identical allegations in 2019, but he took his own life while in federal custody as he awaited trial.

-The investigation included interviews with more than 60 witnesses and a review of hundreds of thousands of Justice Department records.
-Officials from the Office of Professional Responsibility identified as subjects of the investigation Acosta, three former supervisors in his prosecuting office as well as an assistant United States attorney involved in the Epstein case.
+The investigation included more than 60 interviews with 60 witnesses and a review of hundreds of thousands of Justice Department records.
+OPR officials identified as subjects of their probe Acosta, three former supervisors in his prosecuting office as well as an assistant United States attorney involved in the Epstein case.

 The report drew immediate condemnation from Sen. Ben Sasse, a Republican from Nebraska, who has questioned Justice Department officials about the plea deal repeatedly.